acestream/ace-network-docs/docs/list-of-operations/reward-uploaders.md

         Suppose there is one brodcaster in the network that pays for traffic, and the account of this brodcaster at the time of launching the `Reward Uploaders` smart contract contains the following data:

-        - rewards pool: 1.1 XAC
+        - rewards pool: 1.1 XAT
         - list of candidates who gave >= 1 GB of traffic:
             - userA: uploaded 60 GB
             - userB: uploaded 70 GB